apache/singa-doc/docs-site/docs/graph.md

 ## Features

-There are four main features of computational graph in SINGA, namely (i) Computational graph construction, (ii) Lazy allocation, (iii) Automatic recycling, (iv) Shared memory.
+There are four main components of a computational graph in SINGA, namely (i) Computational graph construction, (ii) Lazy allocation, (iii) Automatic recycling, (iv) Shared memory.
 Details are as follows: